Grassroots: History

 Another example of grassroots in the 1980s was the Citizens Clearinghouse for Natural Waste, an organization that united communities and various grassroots groups in America in support of more environmentally friendly methods of dealing with natural waste.
 The movement focused especially on African American communities and other minorities.
 It sought to bring awareness to those communities and alter the focus from moving problematic waste to changing the system that produced such waste.
 The movement is considered grassroots because it utilized strategies that derived their power from the affected communities.
-For example, in North Carolina, African American communities lay down in front of dump trucks to protest their environmental impact.
+For example, in North Carolina, African American communities lie down in front of dump trucks to protest their environmental impact.
 The success of these movements largely remains to be seen.

 Strategies of grassroots movements

 Grassroots movements use tactics that build power from local and community movements.
-Grassroots Campaigns, a non-profit organization dedicated to creating and supporting grassroots movements in America says that grassroots movements aim to raise money, build organizations, raise awareness, build name recognition, to win campaigns and to deepen political participation.
+Grassroots Campaigns, a non-profit organization dedicated to creating and supporting grassroots movements in America, says that grassroots movements aim to raise money, build organizations, raise awareness, build name recognition, to win campaigns, and deepen political participation.
 Grassroots movements work toward these and other goals via strategies focusing on local participation in either local or national politics.

-Grassroots organizations derive their power from the people, thus their strategies seek to engage ordinary people in political discourse to the greatest extent possible.
-Below is a list of strategies considered to be grassroots because of their focus on engaging the populace.
+Grassroots organizations derive their power from the people, the community; thus their strategies seek to engage ordinary people in political discourse to the greatest extent possible.
+Below is a list of strategies considered to be grassroots because of their focus on engaging the populace: